tiuphun/rubik/MESSAGE.md

     "data": {
         "message": "You are signed in",
         "user_type": "ADMIN" | "PLAYER",
-        "player_id": "int", // if user_type is PLAYER
+        "player_id": 5, // if user_type is PLAYER
-        "admin_id": "int" // if user_type is ADMIN
+        "admin_id": 1 // if user_type is ADMIN
     }
 }
 ```